flows-examples/techpreview2/platforms/data_index_and_jobservice_as_platform_service_postgresql_persistence_knative_eventing/case1/Readme.txt

 Case1)
+    Broker is configured at the platform level: spec.eventing.broker

-    DI, JS, and the workflow takes the eventing configuration from the platform.
+    DI, JS, has no specific eventing configuration, and thus, just take the eventing configuration from the platform.

+    Workflow has no sink or sources configuration, and thus, just take the eventing configuration from the platform.

 kubectl create namespace case1-kn-eventing kubectl delete namespace case1-kn-eventing